70aa-editCROPSQUARE2.jpg

 Keating.jpg

 Sean uses CRISPR/Cas9 gene editing technology to create new disease models, and is investigating protein clearance pathways that contribute to degradation of pathological TDP-43.
-He received First Class Honours in the lab in 2019, before starting PhD studies, supported now by Thornton Foundation and MND Research Australia scholarships.
+He received First Class Honours in the lab in 2019, and was awarded his PhD from The University of Queensland in 2025, supported by the Thornton Foundation and MND Research Australia scholarships.

 Leon_Luan sq.jpg